WarWithinMe/LSLG/README.md

 Get started
 ----------
 Drag your working folder to an LSLG window, then the window will try to visualize your assets.
-Your working folder would contain your shader source, model and texture.
+Your working folder contains your shader source, model and texture.
 Whenever your assets change, LSLG will automatically reload.